Dr. Patrick Reynolds, M.D. Ph. D.

 - Mechanisms of drug resistance and drugs to modulate resistance in childhood and adult cancers

-- Development of novel preclinical testing models for childhood cancer drug development
+- Development of novel preclinical testing models for cancer drug development

 - Clinical trials testing novel therapeutic approaches for cancer